azerion/gamedock-sdk/docs/faq.md

 Interested in what Gamedock can do for your app?
 Please get in touch with one of our representatives via [gamedock.support@azerion.com](gamedock.support@azerion.com) for more information on how to get started.

+## Data
+1. **How long does Gamedock retain the data from users?**

+The Gamedock backend retains the tracked data from users for a maximum amount of 1 year after which that data is purged automatically.
+The user can also request to have his data removed earlier if he wants.

+2. **Are there any limits when sending data to the Gamedock Backend?**

+At the moment there is no hard limit on the amount of data the game should be sending, though certain situation should be taken into account.
+The game should not be spaming event tracking on events that are not relevant in any way to insightful data.
+Also the game should take into account when sending the Gamestate, that the size of it doesn't go over 1MB.

+3. **What happens with the data that has been tracked by the game while playing offline?**

+All the that has been tracked while the game was offline will be sent to the backend when a network connection is established.
+On Android, the data is sent regardless if the app is open or not, while on iOS the data will be sent only if the app is open.

+4. **Where can I view the data that has been sent by the SDK?**

+The data sent by the Gamedock SDK can be seen in two places.
+If you want to see live data being sent from you (the developer) to the backend, you can use the Event Dashboard in the Console.
+If you want to see analytics data and insights into your gamae please visit [https://reporting.gamedock.io/](https://reporting.gamedock.io/).
+Make sure to contact your organization manager or a Gamedock representative to get access to the reporting tool.

 ## Privacy
 1. **Is Gamedock GDPR compliant?**